Get answers for your health queries from top Doctors for FREE!

 These enzymes can evaluate liver function and detect potential issues, such as hepatitis or pre-eclampsia.
 It's important to note that the expected levels of these enzymes can vary during pregnancy.
 So they should be interpreted in the context of the individual patient and their specific medical history.

-As mentioned earlier, elevated liver enzymes during pregnancy can be caused by several pregnancy-related conditions, including:
+As mentioned earlier, elevated liver enzymes during pregnancy can be caused by several pregnancy-related conditions and some other non-pregnancy-related conditions, including:

-According to Evelina Sabonaityte Medical Doctor from Giejo stated that -
+According to Evelina Sabonaityte Medical Doctor Giejo stated that -

 Normal values of liver enzymes in pregnancy

-The normal levels of liver enzymes during pregnancy can vary based on the particular enzyme being gauged and the laboratory that is performing the test.
-However, in general, the following ranges are considered to be expected for pregnant women:
+The normal levels of liver enzymes during pregnancy can vary based on the enzyme being gauged and the laboratory performing the test.
+However, in general, the following ranges are considered to be expected to be normal for pregnant women:

 Note: Please remember that these ranges can be affected by the gestational age of the pregnancy.
-It is best to discuss any concerns about your liver enzyme levels with your obstetrician or a specialist in liver disease at the best hospital for better treatment.
+For better treatment, it is best to discuss any concerns about your liver enzyme levels with your obstetrician or a liver disease specialist at the best hospital.

 Chances of liver enzymes increasing in pregnancy